tianocore/edk2-pytool-extensions/docs/usability/using_linux.md

 ## Setting up NuGet/Mono

 If you use the external dependency features of pytools, you'll need to update your mono to support NuGet on Linux.
+This applies to all Linux users, WSL or native.

 See more information in the using_extdep document.